apache/zeppelin/docs/interpreter/ignite.md

   <tr>
     <td>ignite.addresses</td>
     <td>127.0.0.1:47500..47509</td>
     <td>Coma separated list of Ignite cluster hosts.
-See [Ignite Cluster Configuration](https://apacheignite.readme.io/docs/cluster-config) section for more details.</td>
+See <a href="https://apacheignite.readme.io/docs/cluster-config">Ignite Cluster Configuration</a> section for more details.</td>
   </tr>
   <tr>
     <td>ignite.clientMode</td>
     <td>true</td>
     <td>You can connect to the Ignite cluster as client or server node.
-See [Ignite Clients vs. Servers](https://apacheignite.readme.io/docs/clients-vs-servers) section for details.
+See <a href="https://apacheignite.readme.io/docs/clients-vs-servers">Ignite Clients vs. Servers</a> section for details.
 Use true or false values in order to connect in client or server mode respectively.</td>
   </tr>
   <tr>
     <td>ignite.config.url</td>